TL;DR

 Here are the key data points that should be included in a prospect list:

-Geography (Geo): Location of the prospect (country, region, city).
+Geo: Location of the prospect (country, region, city).
 Helps in tailoring communication based on local needs, laws, and languages.

 Industry: The specific sector the prospect operates in (e.g., SaaS, healthcare, manufacturing).
 This helps in identifying industry-specific pain points and tailoring messaging.

-Services/Products: What the prospect offers, which helps assess alignment with your solution.
-Could also include the current software stack or tech tools used by the prospect.
+Services/Products: What does the prospect deal in.
+This helps assess alignment with your solution.

 Funding/Revenue: Information on funding rounds, investors, or revenue figures.
 Gives an idea of the company's financial health and potential purchasing power.